erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 - **df_cleaned**: New DataFrame with the updated features and columns.
 - **republican_hashtags**: List with all hashtags for republican senators.
 - **democrat_hashtags** : List with all hashtags for democrat senators.
-- **Retweet column**: Binarized column showing 1 for retweet and 0 for not retweet.
+- **is_retweet column**: Binarized column showing 1 for retweet and 0 for not retweet.
 - **Is_Democrat column**: Binarized column showing 1 for democrat and 0 for republican.
 - **Hashtags column**: List of hashtags appearing in each tweet.